Blog/Testimonials·8 min read

 8. Buffer

-Buffer is a comprehensive social media management tool that lets users create, schedule, and analyze posts across Facebook, Instagram, LinkedIn, TikTok, and more from one dashboard.
+Buffer is a social media management tool that lets users create, schedule, and analyze posts across Facebook, Instagram, LinkedIn, TikTok, and more from one dashboard.

-buffer testimonial page example
+Buffer testimonial page example

-This customer testimonial page features customer case studies that show how creators, agencies, and businesses use Buffer to manage social media and grow their audiences.
+The testimonial page features customer case studies that show how creators, agencies, and businesses use Buffer to manage social media and grow their audiences.

 • Stories explaining how customers manage and grow social media accounts.